bmc-compuware/ispw-source-code-downloader-azure-extension/README.md

 This BMC AMI DevX Source Code Download task has following parameters:

+- **CES URL** : Select a URL for Common Enterprise Services (CES).
+By default it is empty.
+Please do NOT attach any context path, it should be in the format: [http://host:port](http://hostport).

 - **Host connection** : Select the host connection to be used to connect to the z/OS host.

 - Alternatively, to add a new connection, click on + New.
 The **Host connections** section of the Common configuration tab appears so a connection can be added.

 - **Runtime configuration** : Enter the host runtime configuration.
 To use the default configuration, leave the field blank.

-- **Authentication** : Mode of authentication i.e. either Username/Password or Certificate based.
+- **Authentication** : Mode of authentication i.e. either CES Token or Certificate based.

-- **Code Pipeline User Id** : Select the Code Pipeline user id to use for logging onto the z/OS host.

-- **Password** : Instead of enteriend password directly in this field, In Azure we have azure vault for storing secrets.
-We can store password as Azure pipeline variable as a secret and use that variable in this field.
-Example $(variablename)
+- **CES secret token**: The available CES secret token to perform Code Pipeline actions for Rest API call.
+In this field, please pass pipeline variable name which is storing CES secret token as secret in Azure pipeline.
+Example $(cesToken).

 - **Azure Subscription** : The Azure Subscription under which Key Vault is created.